 It’s not a matter of decor or brand.
 It’s the way the sheets feel.
 They should be smooth and wrinkle-free.
 The sheets need to breathe and not stick to me.
-But they can’t be slick, slippery, crunchy or noisy.
-The weave has to be tight and sheets can’t feel like sandpaper.
+But they can’t be slick, slippery, crunchy, or noisy.
+The weave has to be tight and the sheets can’t feel like sandpaper.

 Where did the percale go?

 There was a time when decent sheets were common and affordable.
-I don’t know for certain what’s happened there, but I blame it on synthetic fibers—microfiber, polyester, lyocell and their manmade fiber-cousins that are cheap to manufacture.
+I don’t know for certain what’s happened there, but I blame it on synthetic fibers—microfiber, polyester, lyocell, and their manmade fiber-cousins that are cheap to manufacture.

 As usual, I laundered the sheets before the first use.
 They came out of the dryer very wrinkled, so out came the ironing board.

-The pitch is that they are made of 100% Egyptian cotton grown in a specific middle-eastern region known as Giza, and promised “the most comfortable sheets you will ever own.”
+The pitch is that they are made of 100% Egyptian cotton grown in a specific middle-eastern region known as Giza, and promised: “The most comfortable sheets you will ever own.”

-In an attempt to make sure I was covering all bases, I crept out of my must-be-100%-cotton mode to see what all the hype is over organic bamboo lyocell.
+To ensure I was covering all bases, I crept out of my must-be-100%-cotton mode to see what all the hype is over organic bamboo lyocell.

 On the first run through the washer and dry, these sheets produced almost more lint than my machine’s lint trap could hold.
 It was stuffed!

 There are affiliate links in this post.
-If you click through and make a purchase, we may receive a small commission at no additional cost to you.
+If you click through and make a purchase, we may receive a small commission at no additional cost.
 Thanks!
 Read more here.